mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 </ul>
 ```

+- Save `exercise-02.html`.

 ### Task 2

+- Return to `style.css` in your editor.

-- In your CSS you can target the class of special by creating a selector that starts with a full stop character.
-Add the following to your CSS file:
+- In your CSS you can target the class of `special` by creating a **class selector** that starts with a full stop character.

+- Add to `style.css` the following:

 ```
 .special {